Board of Governors

 Janet is a Labour Councillor in North Tyneside and was Chairman of North Tyneside Council until June 2014.

-Dr Adam Langman / Independent Governor / Chair of Finance & Personnel Committee
+Dr Adam Langman / Independent Governor / Vice Chair of Audit Committee

 Adam has a PhD in Mining Engineering from Newcastle University and is a Fellow of the Institute of Chartered Accountants in England & Wales.